kayeofswords/soulsinnerstatues/chapter-1.md

 Household worship can involve acknowledging ancestors of affinity or heritage.
 Depending on your ancestry and your relationship with said ancestors, household worship could involve some syncretism.
 For example, I pray to several hearth Goddesses right now: Frigg (Nordic), Nantosuelta and Brigando (both Celtic-Gaulish), and Hestia (Greek).
 I primarily worship Gods of the Greek pantheon despite not being Greek, and years after I started worshipping Hellenic Gods, I started exploring what it would be like to pray to deities related to my roots.
 Frigg was a certainty; less is known about the religious spheres of Gaulish Gods, so Nantosuelta and Brigando are more like a fact-finding mission based on things I've seen others do.
 It's okay to do fact-finding or to not be sure when one is just starting out — or even to revisit long-held practices that one never worked through systematically before.

 For reflection:

 1. Do you already know of any hearth deities?
 What about home divinities?
 2. Who interests you the most?
+Look them up.
+Alternatively, [look at this list of hearth deities from around the world](https://en.wikipedia.org/wiki/Household_deity#List) — I'm using a Wikipedia link because it's most accessible, but there are definitely cultures that are not represented in this incomplete list.

 ### Home in an age of apartments and transience